 The back-office experience

-Another notable difference between consumer and truck GPS navigation solutions is back-office visibility.
+Another notable difference between consumer and truck navigation solutions is back-office visibility.
 With a consumer GPS navigation solution, fleet managers and dispatchers typically have little to no visibility into the route a driver has been assigned.

 With a truck GPS navigation solution, the back office can often view, plan, dispatch, and update routes.
 A few reasons why some fleets choose to do this: